cosmoscout/cosmoscout-vr/docs/plugins.md

 ...

 ## Adding Gui Elements
-Elements can be added to the gui by placing them in a `gui` folder in the plugins source.
+Elements can be made addable to the gui by placing them in a `gui` folder in the plugins source.
-Structure:
+The `install` step will copy those file.
 ```
 csp-example-plugin
-└gui
+  ├ gui
-  ├ js
+  │  ├ js
-  │ └ plugin.js
+  │  │  └ plugin.js
-  ├ css
+  │  ├ css
-  │ └ plugin.css
+  │  │  └ plugin.css
-  └ plugin.html
+  │  └ plugin.html
+  └ src
+     └ ...
 ```

 ### Adding Sidebar Content